Hai-Zee/Quiz_App_MVVM/README.md

 # Quiz App

-User can take part into different quizzes to test, and can get the result
+**It's a Quiz Maker android app, User can create quizzes on it and then can share it with others using Unique ID... so that others can participate in that quiz.

-- **MVVM Architecture**
+- **MVVM Architecture with Data Binding**
-- **Used FireBase Cloud Store for real time database & Firebase Google Authentication**
+- **Used FireBase Cloud Firestore  for real time database & Firebase Google Authentication & Firebase Storage**
 - **Jetpack Navigation**
 - **View & Data Binding**
 - **Broadcast Reciever & Lottie Animations**